Code of Procedure for Appeals to a College Appeals Committee

 27.3.9 A letter of appeal should be concise and shall state:

-the name and address of the student and the telephone number and email address, if available;
+- the name and address of the student and the telephone number and email address;

-whether the student wishes to be present at an oral hearing or whether he/she is content for the appeal to be considered without his/her presence.
+- whether the student wishes to be present at an oral hearing or whether they are content for the appeal to be considered without their presence.

 Evidence of medical or other adverse personal circumstances

 27.3.10 A student who wishes to appeal on grounds of medical or other adverse personal circumstances shall provide a medical report from their General Practitioner, or Hospital Consultant.
 The medical report shall detail the severity, duration and possible impact of the medical condition on the student's academic performance.
 Where the student wishes to appeal on the grounds of adverse personal circumstances, a written statement by an independent witness must be provided.
 The report shall detail the severity, duration and possible impact of the circumstances.